-VCE Physical Education explores the complex interrelationships between anatomical, biomechanical, physiological and skill acquisition principles to understand their role in producing and refining movement, and examines behavioural, psychological, environmental and sociocultural influences on performance and participation in physical activity.
-The assimilation of theoretical understanding and practice is central to the study of VCE Physical Education.
-Students participate in practical activities to examine the core concepts that underpin movement and that influence performance and participation in physical activity, sport and exercise.
+Physical Education enables students to integrate a contemporary understanding of the theoretical concepts of physical activity with practical application.
+This develops the knowledge and skills required to critically evaluate influences that affect their own and others' participation and performance in movement.
+Physical Education explores the complex interrelationships between anatomical, biomechanical, physiological and skill acquisition and psychological and sociocultural principles to understand their role in producing and refining movement for participation and performance in physical activity, sport and exercise.
+Through physical, written, oral and digital learning experiences, students apply theoretical concepts and reflect critically on factors that affect all levels of participation and performance in physical activity, sport and exercise.

-- Unit 1: The human body in motion - Unit 2: Physical activity, sport and society - Unit 3: Movement skills and energy for physical activity - Unit 4: Training to improve performance
+Unit 1: The human body in motion

+Unit 2: Physical activity, sport, exercise and society

+Unit 3: Movement skills and energy for physical activity, sport and exercise

+Unit 4: Training to improve performance